seastco/InstantMBTA/README.md

 The dependencies that are required are provided in python/requirements.txt.
 They can be installed with your package manageer of choice.

+Numpy version 2.0.0 requires that the system has the OpenBlas System library.

+`sudo apt-get install libopenblas-dev`

 Note: If you are not using a Raspberry Pi with an inky display, only the *requests* package is required.

 ## Running the Software